 Despite multiple notices to Adams that West did not have authority to make that change, Adams publicly confirmed his intent to proceed under that unauthorized amendment on April 7, 2026, and was going to conduct the election using the county-wide system that has been famously flawed.

-A number of precinct chairs, led by Barry Wernick, assisted by Stan Woodward and Beth Biesel, and further supported by more than a dozen other chairs who provided declarations, engaged Norred Law to file a petition for writ of mandamus to force Paul Adams to conduct the elections consistent with the original contract, so voters would vote in their precinct on Election Day.
+A number of precinct chairs, led by Barry Wernick, assisted by Stan Woodward and Beth Biesel, and further supported by more than thirty other precinct chairs who provided declarations, engaged Norred Law to file a petition for writ of mandamus to force Paul Adams to conduct the elections consistent with the original contract so that voters would vote at polling locations based on their precinct on Election Day.

 In Texas, a writ of mandamus is a legal command by a Court of Appeals or the state's Supreme Court that tells a government official to do his job.
 The petition was filed on behalf of Wernick against Paul Adams and Susan Cumby.
+Adams is the Elections Administrator who is making the decision to knowingly adopt the unauthorized contract amendment.
 Cumby is included only because Allen West resigned from his position once he realized that the party wasn't putting up with his shenanigans, making Cumby the responsible person to receive instructions from the Court of Appeals.

 We filed the petition on Friday, April 17th.
-We expect the application to be accepted (when it is file-stamped and gets a case number) on Monday, and the Court of Appeals may act immediately and request a response by the end of the week, or the court could sit on the issue until too late.
-It's always hard to predict what a Court of Appeals will do.
+This Monday, April 20, 2026, the petition was accepted and given cause no. 05-26-00550-CV.
+The Court of Appeals may act immediately and request a response by the end of the week, or the court could sit on the issue until too late.
+It's always hard to predict what a Court of Appeals will do, but our job is to bring it to the Court, and pray for the best.

 Cheers!